LANL-Seismoacoustics/infrapy/README.md

         >> conda deactivate

 ## Updating
-Infrapy is in continued development.
-Features are added, bugs are fixed, and documentation is improved fairly continuously.
-It's good practice to pull the latest updates on a regular basis.
-To do this in a terminal, simply navigate into the infrapy directory and run:
+Infrapy is in continuous development.
+Features are added, bugs are fixed, and documentation is improved fairly often.
+It's good practice to reach out for the latest updates on a regular basis.

+Since some updates will require newer or additional packages, it is a good idea to update your conda environment when pulling new features.
+For that, we have included a script that will do this for you:

+    >> update_infrapy.sh

+This script will do a git pull, then check the environment file to see if there are any updated/new packages that need to be installed.
+If there are, it will attempt to do that for you.

+If you are just doing a quick update for a bug-fix or something similar, you can still do the usual pull:

     >> git pull

-Occasionally, this will cause errors due to some package dependancies changing.
-If that happens, try updating your conda environment via the shell script located in the root infrapy directory:

-    >> update_infrapy.sh

-This is equivalent to running the command:

-    >> conda env update --name infrapy_env --file infrapy_env.yml --prune

-which will execute a git pull and the conda update in that order.

-## Tutorials

-A series of Jupyter Notebook tutorials are located in /tutorials.
-These tutorials can be used to gain familiarity with both Infrapy scripting and command line interfact (CLI).

 ## e1 Compression